 The intention is that this specification is healthcare setting agnostic, so can be used to support capture of extended data attributes (e.g. vaccination location, and care home details information) relating to vaccination activity across Community Pharmacy, GP, Health and Justice (MOJ) healthcare settings and mass vaccination sites & mobile hubs for example.

 The document is intended to be used by developers in organizations supplying vaccination information to NHS Digital, as part of the user interface, data storage and extract creation process.

+The attributes defined within this specification MUST be collected by inclusion of additional questions after the clinical screening questions added to the point of care systems.

 Introduction